MikeM711/Deep-Learning-Handwriting-Recognition/README.md

 Website: [Live Heroku App](https://handwriting-recognition-py-js.herokuapp.com/)

 <img width=600px src="https://raw.githubusercontent.com/MikeM711/Deep-Learning-Handwriting-Recognition/master/data/screenshot.png"/>

-## The Neural Network Models: Jupyter Notebook

-The [Jupyter Notebook](https://github.com/MikeM711/Deep-Learning-Handwriting-Recognition/blob/master/data/Jupyter%20Notebook/Handwriting%20Recognition.ipynb) inside this repo describes how the neural network models were created for this web application.
-It goes step by step: from acquiring the outside dataset for learning to Heroku deployment.

 ## How the Incoming Data is Fed Into The Models
 1. Example: A user writes and submits the handwriting, "Hey you", on the client.